jonatsuji/jonatsuji/README.md

 ![Jokes Card](https://readme-jokes.vercel.app/api)

-[^1]: even more that is important for creating a beautiful frontend
+[^1]: even more, that is important for creating a beautiful frontend
 [^2]: PC